 A rich, alluring bouquet coupled with an endorphin-releasing flavor is a nice first step on your two-step journey.
 Fresh pot not only looks better, tastes better, and smokes more smoothly than dry, but it produces superior results.

-Dry vs. Dried Out
+Dry vs. Dried Out Cannabis

 There is a huge difference between dry pot and pot that is dried out.
-Naturally, marijuana needs to be properly dried and cured to be enjoyed to its fullest potential when consumed, but that does not mean devoid of all moisture.
+Naturally, cannabis needs to be properly dried and cured to be enjoyed to its fullest potential when consumed, but that does not mean devoid of all moisture.

-When marijuana becomes mummy-dry, it smokes harshly, loses potency, and burns up quickly; the antithesis of fresh weed.
+When cannabis becomes mummy-dry, it smokes harshly, loses potency, and burns up quickly; the antithesis of fresh weed.
 Moreover, if totally dry, it loses all those wonderfully aromatic compounds (terpenes) that impart such delicious flavors and gives our olfactories a workout.

 Whether you grow your own or purchase through available sources, you’ll want your favorite flavor to remain fresh as long as possible.
 Let’s look at a few storage methods you can employ that will help keep your stash fresh, as well as a few that will produce the opposite effect.

-Dos and Don’ts of Keeping It Fresh
+Dos and Don’ts of Keeping Cannabis Fresh

 Thin plastic bags made for sandwiches are taboo for storing.
 Carrying your herb from point A to point B in a baggie is okay, or when consumption outpaces time, but if you want it to remain fresh over a longer period, you’ll need to transfer it into something more conducive to its preservation.